RotherOSS/ITSMConfigurationManagement/doc/content/configuration/basic_configuration.rst

 Change common settings for Config Item Classes (Optional)
 ---------------------------------------------------------
 Classes of CIs provide possibilites for customization.
-To change attributes of a CI class, perform the following steps:
+To change general attributes of a CI class, perform the following steps:

 #.
 Open the admin view of your OTOBO Web UI.
 #.
 Navigate to **General Catalog** in the **Administration** section.